Scalable Joint Resource Allocation for SLO-Constrained LLM Inference in Heterogeneous GPU Clouds: Solution Approach

 \subsection{Adaptive Greedy Heuristic (AGH)}

-While GH is efficient, its single-pass structure has three limitations: (i)~the solution quality depends on the order in which query types are processed; (ii)~once a workload fraction is assigned, it cannot be revised even if a better candidate appears later; and (iii)~GPUs activated early may remain underutilized.
-AGH (Algorithm~\ref{alg:AGH}) addresses these via three enhancements:
+GH is efficient and feasibility-safe, but its single-pass structure has three structural limitations: (i)~solution quality depends on the order in which query types are processed in Phase~2; (ii)~once a workload fraction is committed, it cannot be revised even if a better candidate appears later in the construction; and (iii)~GPUs activated early in Phase~1 to cover narrow query types may remain underutilized after Phase~2 redistributes traffic.
+AGH (Algorithm~\ref{alg:AGH}) targets these three weaknesses with three corresponding enhancements while still calling GH's M1--M3 inside each construction step: